Bosnian food guide: the best food in Bosnia Herzegovina

 Dolma stands for filled vegetables and this dish is found all over south eastern europe and the middle east.
 One can use different vegetables and different fillings.
 I got to know dolma in Greece as stuffed grape leaves filled with minced meat and rice.
 These are actually not that common in Bosnia.

-The vegetables used for stuffing in Bosnia are often tomatoes and peppers.
+The vegetables used for stuffing in Bosnia are often tomatoes and bell peppers (punjene paprika).
+Sometimes they also use eggplants or zuchini.
 They are filled with minced meat, rice and some spices and then slowly simmered in a tomato based sauce.
-One other Bosnian variety is sogan dolma, or stuffed onions.
+One unique Bosnian variety is sogan dolma, or stuffed onions.

 In Bosnia they make less use of spices than in the middle east.
 But because the dolmas are slowly cooked in their own juices it is nevertheless very full of flavors.

-Sarma is another Bosnian dish that is quite similar to the Greek dolma.
-In Bosnia it is not grape leaves that they use though, but cabbage leaves.
+Sarma is another Bosnian dish that falls into the category of filled leaf recipies.
+In this case they use cabbage leaves and therefore it reminds me of Ukrainian Golubtsi.
 Sarma comes from the turkish word wrapped.
 Sarma are thus cabbage leaves wrapped around a filling of minced meat, onions and rice.
 You can find varieties of Sarma all over the Balkans.

 Almost every country has its own dumpling recipes.
 Bosnia has klepe, also known as kulaci.
 Traditionally they are filled with meat and served with generous amounts of pavlaka (sour cream).
 Nowadays there are also vegetarian versions with cheese or spinach.